IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen-and-ansible.md

 Test-kitchen was used to provide the harness to run the infrastructure code in isolation.

 So far we have installed VirtualBox, Vagrant, Ansible and Test-Kitchen.
-My next few posts will be concentrating more on Ansible using TDD to verify our playbooks.
+My next few posts will be concentrating more on Ansible and extending our use of TDD to verify our playbooks.

 #### Commands used in this post